 Once you notice, once you start to be engaged, it is possible to go further.
 This is when you can start to be curious about what it might be like to be less passive, to have a different relationship with your environment.
 You have activated the mindfulness process.

-So our natural ability to be mindful is not as easily triggered in civilized life.
-It takes intentionality to shift from mindless autopilot.
+It takes intentionality to shift from the mindless autopilot mode.
 The way to do that is essentially similar to what happens when we change directions in our car and the GPS recalculates the situation.
 Something changes, so the GPS has to take a break from its programmed route, to re-orient and redirect.

 When we pause, we take a break.
-This is a moment where our mind, our body, our whole organism, recalculate how we are vis a vis the situation.
-This recalculation is new information about situation, in a very subjective way.
-That is: It is a felt sense of what's happening to "me", a sense of the potential danger or opportunity, and the beginning of an intuitive response to it.
+This is a moment where our mind, our body, our whole organism, recalculate how we are vis-a-vis the situation.
+This recalculation is new information about the situation, in a very subjective way.
+That is: It is a felt sense of what’s happening to “me”, a sense of the potential danger or opportunity, and the beginning of an intuitive response to it.